jamesec/jamesec.github.io/o/ungoogled.md

 https://github.com/NeverDecaf/chromium-web-store
 - `In the Read this first section` If you are using `ungoogled-chromium`:
 	- You must **change the flag** `chrome://flags/#extension-mime-request-handling` to `Always prompt for install`.
-- The "Add to Chrome" button will sometimes be disabled when navigating around the web store.
-	- If this happens you can refresh the page to fix it.
 - Usage: Pin the Chromium Web Store badge in your browser's toolbar.
 (Badges are hidden by default)

 ## Extension - Chromium Web Store